 AN: I know this one’s a little late, but it’s also significantly longer than normal, so, you know.
 That.

 Tasha felt a note of surprise as Caleb’s palm slammed into her jaw, the force of it sending a nasty crack echoing through her skull.
-He’d sidestepped her opening lunge far faster than she’d expected him to, lining up his counter before her fist had even finished its arc, sending her stumbling.
+He’d sidestepped her opening lunge far faster than she’d expected him to, lining up his counter before her fist had even finished its arc.
+It sent her stumbling.

 Okay.
 This hurts.